thinklikeacto/machine-learning-project-marathon/fraud-detection/README.md

-# Detailed Fraud Detection Applications
+# Fraud Detection Applications Across Various Sectors

 Fraud detection is crucial in various industries to identify and prevent fraudulent activities.
 Below are detailed applications of fraud detection in different sectors: